Tag: righteous

 Truly, though, as we read in Isaiah, it’s not as if the Israelites were much better.
 Basically, Isaiah was calling the Israelites unweaned babies who couldn’t even speak coherently.
 “Tsav letsav, tsav letsav; qav leqav, qav leqav” is idiomatic wording for baby talk.
 Even by the time of Isaiah, from God’s point of view, it seems the Israelites hadn’t even gotten onto solid food (also see 1 Corinthians 3:1–23).

-God’s seems more to be, “okay, if you want to throw your childish temper tantrum because you don’t want to grow up in your faith and trust; so be it.”
+God’s response seems more to be, “okay, if you want to throw your childish temper tantrum because you don’t want to grow up in your faith and trust; so be it.”

-Right now, in the current age, it seems we are surrounded by people throwing temper tantrums…and some of them bear Christ’s !
+Right now, in the current age, it seems we are surrounded by people throwing temper tantrums…and some of them bear Christ’s name!
 Peter’s words that judgment is upon God’s own household…that’s us!
 You may feel that God’s choosing the issue on your heart.
 You may be right.
 You may feel that God is not choosing the issue that someone else sees.
 You may be wrong.

 ※Reflection※